aosabook/500lines/spreadsheet/chapter.md

 The `function*` above means that `range` returns an [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/The_Iterator_protocol), with a `while` loop that would  [`yield`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield) a value at a time.
 Whenever the `for` loop demands the next value, it will resume execution right after the `yield` line:

 ```
-    // If it's a number, increase it by one; otherwise move to next letter
+    // If it’s a number, increase it by one; otherwise move to next letter
     cur = (isNaN( cur ) ?
 String.fromCodePoint( cur.codePointAt()+1 ) : cur+1);
   } }
 ```

-To generate the next value, we use `isNaN` to see if `cur` is meant as a letter (NaN stands for “not a number.”)
+To generate the next value, we use `isNaN` to see if `cur` is meant as a letter (`NaN` stands for “not a number.”)
 If yes, we get the letter’s [code point value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/codePointAt), increment it by one, and [convert the codepoint](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCodePoint) back to get its next letter.
 Otherwise, we simply increase the number by one.

 Next up, we define the `keydown()` function that handles keyboard navigation across rows: